Nugent-Hopkins breaks late tie, Oilers beat Capitals - TSN.ca

 Lars Eller, Conor Sheary and Evgeny Kuznetsov scored for Washington.

+Copley was substituting for Vitek Vanecek, who suffered an upper-body injury in Tuesday’s overtime win at Pittsburgh.

+“I train always to be prepared even when I’m backing up just in case something happens and I have to go in,” Copley said.
+“This time it was almost a full game.
+It was nice to get back on the ice.
+Obviously it’s a tough loss for us.”

-Draisaitl, heading to his third All-Star Game, scored 1:30seconds into the game.
+Draisaitl, heading to his third All-Star Game, scored 1:30 into the game.
 It was his 32nd goal, and the sixth in his last six games.

 In his third game since signing with the Oilers on Jan.
 27, Kane scored his second goal at 3:01 of the first, his 21st in 35 career games against the Capitals, by far his most against any opponent.